Genetic Influences of Narcissistic Personality Disorder

 Awareness and Insight: Adults with NPD have developed a strong sense of self and resistance to change.
 They lack insight into their own behaviors and believe that their way of thinking and behaving is normal or justified.
 Children, on the other hand, are more open to influence and guidance from adults.

 Empathy Development: One of the core features of NPD is a lack of empathy for others.
-Therapists can work with children to foster empathy and perspective-taking skills.
-Through activities, discussions, and role-playing, children can learn to understand and respect the feelings and needs of others, reducing the likelihood of developing narcissistic traits.
+Therapists can work with children to foster perspective-taking skills.
+Through activities, discussions, and role-playing, children can learn to respect the feelings and needs of others, reducing the severity of expression of narcissistic traits.
 Once an individual reaches adulthood, studies have suggested that underlying brain differences in individuals with NPD, such as reduced activity in brain regions associated with empathy and social cognition, make the development of empathy unlikely.

 Motivation for Change: Children are more adaptable and have a greater capacity for change due to their developmental stage.
 Adults, however, may be less motivated to change, especially if they have experienced success or reinforcement for their narcissistic behaviors over time.